Dobri Isak: 1983–1986

-The band presented their new material to the Niš audience, also performing at the 1985 Serbian Youth Festival in Knjaževac, winning the Best Performance Award, and gaining the opportunity to appear at the Dani Novih Omladinskih Novina (Days of New Youth Magazine) in Split during the summer of the same year.
-After the Split performance, the band performed with several other Niš bands at the Pozdrav iz Niša (Greetings from Niš) manifestation in Skopje.
+Following the album release, the band performed at the 1985 Serbian Youth Festival in Knjaževac, winning the Best Performance Award, and gaining the opportunity to appear at the Dani Novih Omladinskih Novina (Days of New Youth Magazine) in Split during the summer of the same year.
+After the Split performance, the band performed with several other Niš bands at the Pozdrav iz Niša (Greetings from Niš) festival in Skopje.
 In a short time period, the band had another performance in Skopje, appearing as guests at the first solo concert of the band Padot na Vizantija.

-During late 1985, the band performed at the Rock Bands Festival held at the Belgrade Youth Center, and in early 1986 the band had two appearances at the Zagreb alternative rock festival Yu Rock Moment, during March in the semi-final, and in May at the festival finale, held at the Republic Square, performing with Let 3, Oktobar 1864, and Mizar.
-During 1986 Predrag Cvetičanin produced the recordings for the Niš synthpop band Romantične Boje (Romantic Colours), singing part of the lead vocals on the track "San" ("A Dream"), but the recordings were never released due to the unsuccessful negotiations with PGP-RTB.
+During late 1985, the band performed at the Rock Bands Festival held at the Belgrade Youth Center, and in early 1986 they had two appearances at the Zagreb alternative rock festival YU Rock Moment, during March in the semi-final, and in May at the festival finale, held at Zagreb's Republic Square, performing with Let 3, Oktobar 1864 and Mizar, among other acts.
+During 1986, Predrag Cvetičanin produced the recordings for the Niš synthpop band Romantične Boje (Romantic Colours), singing part of the lead vocals on the track "San" ("A Dream"), but the recordings were never released due to the unsuccessful negotiations with PGP-RTB record label; the material would be officially released for the first time in 2016 by California record label Doomed to Extinction.

-Dobri Isak performed until June 1986, when they held their last concert, performing with Arnold Layne and Mizar at Niš Synagogue, after which they decided to split up.
+Dobri Isak performed until 24 May 1986, when they held their last concert, performing with Arnold Layne i Alhemia and Mizar at Niš Synagogue, after which they decided to split up.

 Post-breakup

+Following the band's disbandment, Predrag Cvetičan started the publishing house Dom (Home).
+For a period of time, he published his fanzine Glas prola (Prole's Voice).
+In 1988, he published the book Svetla u podrumu duše (Lights in Soul's Basement), featuring his translations of Joy Division lyrics.
+Eventually, he gained a PhD in sociology, becoming a professor at University of Niš Faculty of Arts, where he still teaches.
+He wrote a number of books on sociology.

-During the 1990s and the 2000s Dobri Isak's only album enjoyed a cult status.
-In December 2009 the indie record label PMK Records re-released Mi plačemo iza tamnih naočara with seven additional bonus tracks consisting of unreleased material.
+During the 1990s and the 2000s, Dobri Isak's only continued to enjoy a cult status.
+In December 2009, the indie record label PMK Records re-released Mi plačemo iza tamnih naočara with seven additional bonus tracks consisting of previously unreleased material.
 The album reissue brought the new attention of the audience and recognition from music critics in Serbia and other former Yugoslav republics.

-In June 2010 PMK Records released the 150 copies limited edition reissue of the album, featuring an alternate album cover, with the band logo written in red, and a black CD.
+In June 2010, PMK Records released the 150 copies limited edition reissue of the album, featuring an alternate album cover and a black CD.
 In 2015 the album was released on vinyl record for the first time by the same record label.
-During the same year, the label issued the 100 copies limited vinyl edition of the album on transparent red vinyl.
+During the same year, the label issued the 100 copies limited vinyl edition of the album on transparent red vinyl, co-releasing it with Swedish record label Ne!
+Records.
+In 2021, the album was once again reissued on vinyl by PMK Records, Šareni dućan and Blind Dog Records.